YouBase/white-paper/distributed-storage.md

 ### Notaries

-Notaries are entities that are not the wallet owner but are certifying the validity of the data.
-Since notaries are not included in the document hash (\_rev) they can be added to and removed at will without changing the validity of a document.
+Notaries are entities that are not the wallet owner but certify the validity of the data.
+As notaries are not included in the document hash (\_rev) they can be added to and removed at will without changing the validity of a document.

 The only required signature in the notaries field is that of the issuer.
-If an issuer is listed in the data field the document should also have a valid signature in the notaries list.
+If an issuer is listed in the data field the document, the issuer will also have a valid signature in the notaries list.
 With the exception of the issuer signature if the notaries field contains an invalid signature then it should simply be removed instead of invalidating the entire document.

 ```json
   {